yassienshaalan/L2RP/README.md

 ## Learning to Rank Items of Minimal Reviews Using Weak Supervision

--	L2RP is a learning to rank technique that can be used in ranking products based on customer reviews
+-	L2RP is a learning to rank technique that can be used in ranking products based on customer reviews.
+The main idea is to learn a ranking function from products having many reviews to transfer this knolwedge to product categories having less reviews in a weakly supervised setting.
 	-	More deatils will can be found in the original paper [link](https://link.springer.com/chapter/10.1007/978-3-319-93034-3_50).
 ### 1. Prerequisities
 - Python 3.7